-Trade imbalances complicate matters by introducing a temporal dimension into sectoral employment adjustment.16 Suppose that policy distortions in China-such as the excess absorption of credit by state-owned enterprises (Song, Storesletten, and Zilibotti, 2011)-induce the country to run a trade surplus and the U.S. to run a trade deficit.
-Growth in China's manufacturing sector due to enhanced productivity arising from its market transition would cause employment in U.S. traded industries to contract, pushing workers either into non-traded jobs or out of work entirely.
-In effect, China would be loaning the U.S. the funds that it needs to enjoy positive net imports today.17 In Figure 4, few U.S. industries saw an increase in net exports to China between 1991 and 2007.
-At some point in the future, Chinese savings would be expected to fall and consumption to rise, as China's net exports turned negative and U.S. net exports turned positive.
-U.S. traded output and employment would expand, and the United States would begin to repay China for its earlier borrowing.
-In this long run scenario, China's rising comparative advantage would generate long-run employment losses in the U.S. traded industries in which China enjoyed a long-run comparative advantage, while trade imbalances cause additional short-run U.S. employment losses in traded industries pushed temporarily into contraction.
-Why has China become such a large a net creditor to the rest of the world?
+Trade imbalances complicate matters by introducing a temporal dimension into sectoral employment adjustment (see Crino & Epifani 2014 on how changes in trade balances affect labormarket outcomes in a North-South trade model).
+Suppose that policy distortions in China-such as the excess absorption of credit by state-owned enterprises (Song et al. 2011)-induce the country to run a trade surplus and the US to run a trade deficit.
+Growth in China's manufacturing sector due to enhanced productivity arising from its market transition would cause employment in US traded industries to contract, pushing workers either into nontraded jobs or out of work entirely.
+In effect, China would be loaning the US the funds that it needs to enjoy positive net imports today.12 As Figure 4 shows, few US industries saw an increase in net exports to China between 1991 and 2007.
+At some point in the future, Chinese savings would be expected to fall and consumption to rise, as China's net exports turned negative and US net exports turned positive.
+US traded output and employment would expand, and the United States would begin to repay China for its earlier borrowing.
+In this long-run scenario, China's rising comparative advantage would generate long-run employment losses in the US traded industries in which China enjoyed a long-run comparative advantage, whereas trade imbalances cause additional short-run US employment losses in traded industries pushed temporarily into contraction.
+Why has China become such a large net creditor to the rest of the world?
 The literature attributes current account surpluses in China to government interventions that have kept national savings at artificially high levels.
-One hypothesized distortion is the government's continued support for large state-owned enterprises.
-18 These companies have first call on loans from state-run banks, leaving private businesses to finance investment out of retained earnings and thereby elevating the corporate savings rate (Song, Storesletten, and Zilibotti, 2011).
-Another, and perhaps less obviously relevant, distortion is China's one-child policy (recently relaxed), which increased male-female birth ratios and intensified competition in the marriage market (Wei and Zhang, 2011).
-Households whose one child is a son may have increased their savings rate to finance real estate purchases as a means of improving their child's marriage prospects.
-A third distortion-advanced by think tanks and politicians in Washington, D.C. (see, e.g., Cline, 2010)-is that China has consciously undervalued its nominal exchange rate so as to promote its exports.
-19
+One hypothesized distortion is the government's continued support for large state-owned enterprises.13 These companies have first call on loans from state-run banks, leaving private businesses to finance investment out of retained earnings, thereby elevating the corporate savings rate (Song et al. 2011).
+Another, and perhaps less obviously relevant, distortion is China's one-child policy (recently relaxed), which increased male-female birth ratios and intensified competition in the marriage market (Wei & Zhang 2011).
+Those with sons could potentially increase their savings rate to finance real estate purchases as a means of improving their child's marriage prospects.
+A third distortion-advanced by think tanks and politicians in Washington, DC (see, e.g., Cline 2010)-is that China has consciously undervalued its nominal exchange rate so as to promote its exports.14